ranielencarnacion/ranielencarnacion.github.io/README.md

-# Raniel Encarnacion - Professional Portfolio Website
+# Raniel Encarnacion - Portfolio Website

 A modern, responsive portfolio website showcasing the work and expertise of **Raniel Encarnacion**, a professional web developer.
 Built with React, TypeScript, and Tailwind CSS.